 Every family has its own matzo ball style, so our customizable recipe lets you tailor the dish exactly to your liking.
 With the help of baking powder, seltzer, or just plain water, you can make matzo balls that are airy, dense, or anywhere in between.
 No matter what style you choose, a quality chicken stock is nonnegotiable—poaching the matzo balls in stock instead of water maximizes their flavor.
 Want to get a little crazy this year?
 Try one of these wacky/delicious matzo ball variations, including pan-fried, chicken-stuffed, and deep-fried-and-chicken-skin-wrapped.

-The combination of deeply browned mushrooms, hearty kale, and nutty sherry vinaigrette is so flavorful that you won't miss the goat cheese if you choose to exclude it, which makes this salad a handy side to serve if you're hosting a "meat" seder.
+The combination of deeply browned mushrooms, hearty kale, and nutty sherry vinaigrette is so flavorful that you won't miss the goat cheese if you choose to exclude it, which makes this salad a handy side to serve if you're having a "meat" seder.
 If you can, use a mixture of mushrooms—shiitakes, creminis, oysters, chanterelles, and porcini will all help build optimal flavor.
 The warmth from the sauté will infuse the greens, wilting and softening them slightly without any additional cooking.

 Brisket is a notoriously difficult cut to cook—braise it too long, and it'll be tender but dry; not long enough, and it'll come out moist but tough.
 Our solution is to cover the meat while it braises to trap in the moisture, then submerge the sliced brisket in the warm braising liquid, so it reabsorbs the flavorful juices, before serving.
 Braising sweet onions and carrots along with the meat yields a classic accompaniment.
 (Do note that there is ketchup in the recipe, but you can substitute tomato paste to make it kosher for Passover.)
+If you're looking for something time-saving, we also have a pressure cooker version.

 This brisket takes its inspiration from Southern barbecue.
 Instead of the leaner brisket flat, we call here for the point cut (also known as the deckle), a piece laced with intramuscular fat and prized in barbecue circles for its extra flavor and moistness.
 The tomato-based sauce also takes some cues from barbecue, incorporating brown sugar, molasses, and mustard, and gets a fruity holiday twist with the addition of dried apricots and cranberries, cranberry sauce, and apricot preserves.
 This recipe calls for soy sauce and Worcestershire; if you don't consume those products during Passover, try replacing them with kosher tamari.